fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

 This works in the same way for `DaemonSet` and `CronJob` manifests.
 For `HelmRelease` manifests, put the marker alongside the part of the `values` that has the image tag.
 If the image tag is a separate field, you can put `:tag` on the end of the name, to replace the value with just the selected image's tag.
-The [image automation guide][image-auto-guide] has examples for `HelmRelease` and other custom resources.
+The [image automation guide][image-update-tute-custom] has examples for `HelmRelease` and other custom resources.

 ## Controlling automation